 Because the traction control and ESP (Electronic Stability Program) depend on the ABS to function properly, traction control and ESP lights usually come on.

 Common problems that trigger VW ABS light to come on are:

 - Low battery voltage,

 - Dirty ABS wheel speed sensor,

 - Bad brake light switch.

-To find why your ABS light is on, you need to read the codes with a Volkswagen scanner via the diagnostic port located underneath the dashboard on the driver's side.
+To find why the ABS light is on, read the codes with a Volkswagen scanner via the diagnostic port located underneath the dashboard on the driver's side.
 Let's take a look at how to diagnose VW ABS light.

 How to Diagnose and Reset Volkswagen ABS Light

 The first thing you should do if your VW ABS light comes on is to check the brake fluid level and add brake fluid if it is low.
 If the Volkswagen keeps losing brake fluid, you should get the vehicle inspected by a mechanic as soon as possible.
 Do not drive with the BRAKE light on.
 Your brakes may stop working while driving.